jdggraaf/RocketMap/README_TOOLS.md

 levelUp
 =========

-Effectively bring accounts to a level 5 by looting pokestops and catching pokemon at a predefined set of locations, repeatedly if necessary.
-Cycles through ALL accounts before repeating initial, giving just a few minutes for each botting session.
-Will reach level 5 in 2 cycles if 5-6 locations are defined.
+Effectively bring accounts to a level 5/20/30 by looting pokestops and catching pokemon at a predefined set of locations, repeatedly if necessary.
+Not relly many config options.
+With double xp the fast-levelup flag should be used, optionally also the "non-stop" flag to run until all accounts are don.

 Usage: levelUp accountfile

 Make sure levelup.ini.exmple is moved from "config" folder to "RocketMap" folder and fill in correct values.

-The config file contains a set of SPACE separate gps coordinates where your accounts will be leveled to level 5.
-Give it a few thousand accounts and a night
-The locations should be somewhere with access to pokestops and a reasonable amount of pokemons.
-Make sure they are not too far apart.
-5-6 locations should be enough.
-Please also make sure there are no extra spaces in the "locations" setting :)

-Blindcheck needs this database table:

 Also note if you run multiple instances of the bot they should have different names in levelup.ini, since the accounts in